 New residential development in the region's urban core, such as Downtown and Midtown Omaha, are also expected to continue to blossom.
 Many of the metro area's elected officials and other leaders view improving the developed areas as a key goal for the region.
-In a nod to these trends, MAPA's population forecast shows multi-family housing increases in these developed areas.
+In a nod to these trends, MAPA's population forecast shows multi-family housing increases in these developed areas in Figure 2.10.

-FIGURE 2.9 FORECASTED MULTI-FAMILY HOUSING GROWTH: 2005 - 2035
+FIGURE 2.10 FORECASTED MULTI-FAMILY HOUSING GROWTH: 2005 - 2035